kofemann/ms-nfs41-client/cygwin/README.txt

 ######## Building ms-nfs41-client using Cygwin+Makefile:
 ** Required software:
+* Option 1:
-* Windows 10 with Visual Studio 2019
+  Windows 10 with Visual Studio 2019
-- Start Visual Studio 19 installer and import the installer config file "ms-nfs41-client/build.vc19/ms-nfs41-client.vsconfig", and then install Visual Studio.
+- Start Visual Studio 19 installer and import the installer config file "ms-nfs41-client/build.vc19/ms-nfs41-client_vs2019.vsconfig", and then install Visual Studio.
   (Note that due to a bug in the VS installer it is sometimes required to manually add another (random) component to be installed,